Essential Magnetohydrodynamics for Astrophysics

 When the flow $\bf v$ is perpendicular to ${\bf B}$ everywhere, the term $({\bf B\cdot\kern-2pt\bs{\nb}}){\bf v}$ describes an effect that is conceptually rather different (see Fig.\,\ref{shear}).
-Take the magnetic field initially uniform in the $z$-direction, the flow in the $x$-direction, with a piece-wise linear shear in $z$:
+Take the magnetic field initially uniform in the $z$-direction, the flow in the $x$-direction, constant in time with a piece-wise linear shear in $z$:

 \beq {\bf B}(t=0)=B_0\,{\bf\hat z}, \qquad v_y=v_z=0\quad (t=0), \eeq and \beq v_x=-v_0\quad(z<-1),\quad v_x=v_0 z\quad(-1<z<1),\quad v_x=v_0\quad(z>1).\eeq The induction equation (\ref{indn}) then yields (analogous to {\cpr problem \ref{pr.0}}): \beq B_z(t)=B_0={\rm~ cst},\eeq \beq B_x=B_0v_0 t\quad (-1<z<1),\quad B_x=0\quad (z<-1,z>1).\eeq In the shear zone $-1<z<1$ the $x$-component of ${\bf B}$ grows linearly with time.
 One could call this kind of field amplification by a flow perpendicular to it `shear amplification'.